rijnb/chatty-server/README.md

 ## Using a browser or ChattyUI

 Chatty Server is a web-based which can be accessed by browser.
-It is deploy on a server with a basepath of `/chatty/1/chat` (for the actual value, check [config.js](./config.js)).
+It is deployed on a server with a basepath of `/chatty/1/chat` (for the actual value, check [config.js](./config.js)).
 So, if you deploy it on `https://myserver.com`, you can access it at `https://myserver.com/chatty/1/chat`.